Bioconductor/BBS/Doc/old/Prepare-Windows-Server-2019-HOWTO.md

     C:\Users\biocbuild\AppData\Local\ExperimentHub\ExperimentHub\Cache

-even if the home folder of the `biocbuild` account was explicitely set to something other than `C:\Users\biocbuild`!
+even if the home folder of the `biocbuild` account was explicitly set to something other than `C:\Users\biocbuild`!
 (See _Create the `biocbuild` account_ section above in this document for more information about using a customized `biocbuild`'s home folder.)